 It’s a grown-up, big boy treatment of sandalwood.
 Super-seductive stuff!
 Cedar is also present in the dry-down, which further enhances the woody character of this fragrance.

-Bleu de Chanel EDP is supremely smooth and elegant, with the creamy sandalwood sealing the deal.
+This is a good everyday cologne — supremely smooth and elegant, with the creamy sandalwood sealing the deal.
 Like all of the Bleu de Chanel iterations, it nails versatility, wearability and elegance.

 Created by the highly esteemed Anne Flipo, Pierre Wargnye and Dominique Ropion, it gets the balance between woody and fresh so right.
 The opening notes of ginger, bergamot and lemon set the vibrant scene.